Click here to quickly view the card’s pros & cons (+)

-The TD Aeroplan Visa Infinite is considered by many to be the best airline credit card out there and also one of the better overall travel credit cards.
-What makes this card so popular – aside from the obvious fact it’s associated with Aeroplan, Canada’s largest frequent flyer program – is its robust set of perks.
+After a significant overhaul on November 8, 2020, the TD Aeroplan Visa Infinite continues to cement its place as one of the best airline credit cards out there and also one of the better overall travel rewards cards.
+What makes this card such a big deal – aside from the obvious fact it’s associated with Aeroplan, Canada’s largest frequent flyer program – is its robust set of perks.
 Be it the sign-up bonus or the insurance benefits, it has something for everyone.

-The TD Aeroplan Visa Infinite also offers one of the most efficient ways to rack up Aeroplan miles on your everyday spending, which you can go onto redeem for flights to almost anywhere in the world.
+The TD Aeroplan Visa Infinite also offers one of the most efficient ways to rack up Aeroplan points on your everyday spending, which you can go on to redeem for flights to almost anywhere in the world.

-For everything you need to know about the TD Aeroplan Visa Infinite Card, read our full review below (or skip to our quick pros and cons list here).
+For everything you need to know about the TD Aeroplan Visa Infinite Card, read our full review below.

 TD Aeroplan Visa Infinite Card – Overview